 Notify the Department of Human Resources

 All qualifying life events require submission of supporting documentation to the Department of Human Resources.
-Immediately following your life event, sent an email to firstname.lastname@example.org and included the following:
+Immediately following your life event, send an email to firstname.lastname@example.org and include the following:

 Be sure to attach a copy of your supporting documentation to your email.